IndiGo starts dedicated Covid Care Centre for employees

-New Delhi, May 13 (IANS) Airline major IndiGo has started a dedicated Covid Care Centre for its employees.
+New Delhi: Airline major IndiGo has started a dedicated Covid Care Centre for its employees.

 Accordingly, the centre has been set up in collaboration with Columbia Asia Hospital, Gurgaon.